5 Steps to take if you are the victim of a loan scam

 Red flags include:

-Learn more about spotting fraud in 4 Home Equity Scams You Need to Avoid.
+For a closer look at common warning signs, see 4 Home Equity Scams You Need to Avoid.

 Step 2: Report Scams and Create a Detailed Narrative

-• How the scammer contacted you and what they said
+• How the scammer first reached you and what was promised

-• Names, phone numbers, or websites involved
+• Any names used, phone numbers, email addresses, or websites

 Step 3: Report Fraudulent Business Practices to the Internet Crime Complaint Center